tushars69/Shodh-a-Code/README.md

   the AI evidence log are the "basic timing/diagnostic" bar the spec asks for.
 - Test suite is the focused set the spec asks for (normal flow, recovery, access check, a handful of AI Q&A), not a comprehensive benchmark.
+- On SELinux-enforcing hosts (Fedora/RHEL), the judge-worker needs `security_opt: label=disable` to reach the mounted Docker socket — a `connectto` AVC denial otherwise blocks sibling-container creation even with correct file permissions.
+Already set in `docker-compose.yml`.
+- `docker-py`'s `containers.create()` does not auto-pull images the way the `docker` CLI does.
+The judge-worker now pulls `python:3.11-alpine` / `node:20-alpine` on first use if missing, but the very first submission after a fresh `docker compose up` will be slower while that pull happens.
+  Pre-pull both images manually to skip that one-time delay.
+- The AI service uses `openai/gpt-oss-120b` on Groq rather than a Llama model — `llama-3.3-70b-versatile` was removed from Groq's catalog during development.
+If this happens again, check `GET /v1/models` against your own key and update `MODEL` in `ai-service/agent.py`.

 ## AI-assisted development